National Bahá’í Review/Issue 89/Text

 Widowed and supporting two sons, Mrs. Tobin was barely able to earn enough money to maintain her family by sewing for a living.
 Nevertheless, each time she was paid, she gave something—sometimes a nickel, sometimes a dime—to the Temple Fund.
 Here was a woman who, poor as she was, unfailingly supported the Cause throughout her Bahá’í life.

 At the time of her death, some friends found it difficult to open the center drawer of her sewing machine cabinet.
 After a brief struggle, they finally succeeded in discovering its treasured secret.
 It contained hundreds of receipts made out to Nettie Tobin, for her contributions to the Temple Fund.
-Each gift, though small. represented a great sacrifice.
+Each gift, though small, represented a great sacrifice.
 Each one spoke of a burning desire to see a dream become reality.

 This endearing story calls each of us to discover within ourselves that same spirit of sacrifice which will enable the goals of the Five Year Plan to be won.

-With loving Bahá’í greetings, NATIONAL SPIRITUAL ASSEMBLY or THE BAHA'Is or THE UNITED STATES Dorothy W. Nelson, Treasurer
+NATIONAL SPIRITUAL ASSEMBLY OF THE BAHÁ’ÍS OF THE UNITED STATES

 May 27, 1975